 If you have a bad toothache, have just dislodged or broken a tooth, or have pain or swelling anywhere around your jaw, don’t delay – contact us now.
 We always allow time for emergencies!
 Mills Road Dental is a QIP Approved Dental Clinic with highly experienced Australia-trained dentists Dr Aran Moorthy and Dr Anthony Poli.

-Ideal for those with emergency dental problems in Gosnells, Martin, Kenwick, Maddington, Orange Grove, Roleystone, Kelmscott, Camillo, Champion Lakes, Huntingdale, Thornlie, Harrisdale, Southern River, Lesmurdie and Seville Grove, Canning Vale, Willeton, Lesamurdie and Carmel.
+We’re nearby Gosnells, Martin, Kenwick, Maddington, Orange Grove, Roleystone, Kelmscott, Camillo, Champion Lakes, Huntingdale, Thornlie, Harrisdale, Southern River, Lesmurdie, Seville Grove, Canning Vale, Willeton, Lesamurdie & Carmel.